PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   shared clone rewires, but PReLU still requires all three buffers to be NumPy arrays while HardSigmoid accepts any non-`None` buffer.
 This prevents a convenience helper from broadening rule eligibility.
+- Quantized logistic-gated MUL recovery has a separate `passes/quantized_gate.py` owner because its shared input, dual DQ/Q branches, and multi-post aliases are not a linear activation contract.
+One index supplies producer and consumer topology, both DQ rewires, canonical output selection, indexed alias replacement, and one compaction for the pre-Transpose plus every post-Transpose.
+The first graph-order post remains canonical and receives the permuted MUL-Q metadata.
+All internal data/gate tensors are now protected when publicly observable; fixed permutations, per-tensor quantization, pruning, lineage, and stats remain unchanged.
+A bounded `_match_logistic_gate_branch` helper isolates backward gate matching while preserving incomplete-chain fallback and duplicate-branch rejection.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.